William Contreras Player Props: Brewers vs. Red Sox

 William Contreras At The Plate

-- Among the qualifying hitters in MLB action, he ranks 35th in batting average, 34th in on-base percentage, and 141st in slugging.
+- Among qualified hitters in MLB play, he ranks 20th in batting average, 24th in on-base percentage, and 124th in slugging.

-- In 13 of 15 games this year (86.7%), Contreras has reached safely via hit, and that includes multiple hits twice.

-- Contreras has driven in a run in three games this season (20.0%), including one multiple-RBI game.
+- Contreras has driven in a run in three games this year (18.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.